moonraghib97/LibraryManagementApi/README.md

 ## Features

 - RESTful API endpoints for CRUD operations on Books, Copies, Loans, and Members
-- Authentication and authorisation using Spring Security with OAuth and JWT
+- Authentication and authorization using JWT (JSON Web Tokens)
-- Utilisation of various design patterns (Singleton, Factory, Strategy, Repository)
+- Utilisation of various design patterns (Repository, Service, DTO)
 - API documentation using Swagger

 ## Project Structure